-In September 2014, we issued \$250.0 million in aggregate principal amount of 2019 Notes, for net proceeds of \$245.5 million after underwriting discounts and offering costs.
-Interest on the 2019 Notes is paid semi-annually on April 1 and October 1, at a rate of 4.50% per year, beginning on April 1, 2015.
+As of September 2016 and 2015, we had \$250.0 million in aggregate principal amount of 2019 Notes.
+Interest on the 2019 Notes is paid semi-annually on April 1 and October 1, at a rate of 4.50% per year.
 The 2019 Notes mature on October 1, 2019.
 The 2019 Notes are general, unsecured obligations and rank equal in right of payment with all of our existing and future senior unsecured indebtedness.
 The 2019 Notes are structurally subordinated to our SBA debentures and the assets pledged or secured under our Credit Facility.